qiushiyan/qiushiyan.dev/content/posts/text-classification/index.md

 I should consider include more books and remove names for text classification next time.

-Note that variale importance in the left panel is generally smaller than the right, this corresponds to what we find in the word frequency plot that Emily Brontë has more and stronger characteristic words.
+Note that variable importance in the left panel is generally smaller than the right, this corresponds to what we find in the word frequency plot that Emily Brontë has more and stronger characteristic words.